Hello, Does anyone regret buying their own unit and starting out? Not worth the hassle?

 Re: Hello, Does anyone regret buying their own unit and starting out?
 Not worth the hassle?

-I’ve none of the above but it’s slowly building week on week and that’s with a few problems on the truck, I started running beginning of February I wish I did it 20 years ago kept putting it off I’ve not regrets it’s hard but love it, and if it fails least I’ll pop off with no regrets
+I’ve none of the above 😂but it’s slowly building week on week and that’s with a few problems on the truck, I started running beginning of February I wish I did it 20 years ago kept putting it off I’ve not regrets it’s hard but love it, and if it fails least I’ll pop off with no regrets

 Re: Hello, Does anyone regret buying their own unit and starting out?
 Not worth the hassle?

-any advice on the best way to get started thanksslatereo wrote: ↑Mon Jul 04, 2022 3:49 pm I’ve none of the above but it’s slowly building week on week and that’s with a few problems on the truck, I started running beginning of February I wish I did it 20 years ago kept putting it off I’ve not regrets it’s hard but love it, and if it fails least I’ll pop off with no regrets
+slatereo wrote: Mon Jul 04, 2022 3:49 pm I’ve none of the above 😂but it’s slowly building week on week and that’s with a few problems on the truck, I started running beginning of February I wish I did it 20 years ago kept putting it off I’ve not regrets it’s hard but love it, and if it fails least I’ll pop off with no regrets

 Re: Hello, Does anyone regret buying their own unit and starting out?
 Not worth the hassle?